pr4shan7/beginners-only/README.md

 * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 * [Resources to learn Git](https://try.github.io/)

-Now that you are familiar with the basics of Git and GitHub, apply your knowledge to practice and start contributing to this repository.
+Now that you are familiar with the basics of Git and GitHub, apply your knowledge to practice and start contributing to [this repository](https://github.com/pr4shan7/Hacktoberfest).
 You are welcome! ^_^

+Please read the [Contribution Guide](https://github.com/pr4shan7/Hacktoberfest/blob/master/CONTRIBUTING.md) before you start.

 You can raise an issue, if you need to, or directly submit a PR addressing some issue.
 [This issue](https://github.com/pr4shan7/Hacktoberfest/issues/1) is a great first issue to address and get started.